Frequent Questions about Climate Change Indicators

 - Effectively communicating relevant climate science information in a sound, transparent, and easy-to-understand way.

 - Assessing trends in environmental quality, factors that influence the environment, and effects on ecosystems and society.

 - Informing science-based decision-making.

-EPA publishes 37 indicators both online and in a summarized print edition to help readers understand changes observed from long-term records related to the causes and effects of climate change, the significance of these changes, and their possible consequences for people, the environment, and society.
-The indicators presented here do not cover all possible measures of the causes and effects of climate change, nor all possible climate change indicators found in the full body of scientific literature.
-Instead, these 37 indicators represent a select but wide-ranging set of high-quality, long-term data that show observed changes in the Earth’s climate system and several climate-relevant impacts.
+EPA publishes these indicators to make them accessible and available to use in a variety of ways.
+These indicators characterize observed changes from long-term records related to the causes and effects of climate change; the significance of these changes; and their possible consequences for people, the environment, and society.
+The indicators presented here do not cover all possible measures of the causes and effects of climate change, nor do they capture all possible climate change indicators found in the full body of scientific assessment literature.
+Instead, these indicators represent a wide-ranging set of high-quality, long-term data that show observed changes in the Earth’s climate system and several climate-relevant impacts.
 Together, these indicators present compelling evidence that climate change is happening now in the United States and globally.

 How do the indicators relate to climate change?